Exact characterizations for quantum conditional mutual information and some other entropies: Lieb's concavity theorem

 Controlling $\Xi_2$ is straightforward.
 Based on \eqref{eq:detailEpsilon}, we have

-Due to cancellations, the terms $\epsilon^2 Q_{q_{\pm}, r_{\pm}}$ are negligible, of order $O(\epsilon^3)$.
+Due to cancellations, the contributions from the terms $\epsilon^2 Q_{q_{\pm}, r_{\pm}}$ are negligible, of order $O(\epsilon^3)$.
 This makes the problem similar to that of geometric means, as examined in Theorem \ref{THM:secondOrder}.
 The detailed analysis is presented in Proposition \ref{prop:p1p2} of subsubsection \ref{subsub:step2}.

 We are ready to state the main result for the second step of iteration:

 \begin{proposition} For the $(q,r)$ in \eqref{eq:oddL}, the term $Q_{q,r}=-\frac{1}{2}G^{''}_{q,r}(0)$ has three parts: and $D_{\delta_{I} }(Q_{q_+, \, r_+})\geq 0$ and $D_{-\delta_{I}}(Q_{q_-, \, r_-})\geq 0$ are generated by $Q_{q_{+},r_{+}}$ and $Q_{q_{-},r_{-}}$, $\text{Source}_{q,r}$ is defined in \eqref{eq:ABXZ} and \eqref{def:sourceQR}.